Algarrobina

 Algarrobina is a syrup made from the Black Carob tree.
 It is popular in Peruvian cuisine and can be used in smoothies, cocktails, or simply in milk.
 Black Carob is a tree indigenous to Coastal Peru; rich in natural sugars, vitamins and minerals, it's a good substitute for chocolate.
-It can be found in health food stores in the U.S.
+It can also be found in health food stores in the U.S.

+Although its common name is black carob, Prosopis pallida is a South American native tree, unrelated to the traditional Mediterranean carob Ceratonia siliqua, which was introduced to Peru by Spanish settlers.
+There are similar South American tree species commonly called carob, e.g., Prosopis alba (white carob), but only the pods of Prosopis pallida (black carob) are used in making algarrobina.